dbakker/vimfiles/README.md

 ## Setting file/folder specific scripts
 Vim searches for file/folder specific scripts to execute.
 To edit or create one, use `:EditScript` or `:EditScript file/folder`.
 Scripts created for a specific folder will be executed whenever one of its files is opened.
+The scripts themselves will be stored in the ~/.vim/local directory so they won't clutter your filesystem.

-This feature is interesting for overriding global settings such as `makeprg`, `tags`, `expandtab`, `shiftwidth`, `textwidth` and so on.
-Some other interesting settings:
+This feature is interesting for overriding settings, for example:

-    let b:projectroot='/path/' " Override the path detected by GuessProjectRoot setl bufhidden=delete " Useful for documentation that you don't need to keep open Wrap
+    let b:projectroot='/path/' " Override the path detected by GuessProjectRoot setl tags^=/path/tags
+    setl bufhidden=delete " Useful for documentation that you don't need to keep open setl textwidth=80 shiftwidth=2 textwidth=2
+    setl noexpandtab
+    setl makeprg=make
+    Wrap